cert-ee/cuckoo3/docs/src/installing/dependencies.md

 # System dependencies

-Here you can find all dependencies Cuckoo3 requires to run.
+Here you can find all dependencies Cuckoo requires to run.
 We have an opinionated way of installing Cuckoo and these dependencies reflect that opinion.

 !!! note "Friendly reminder"